5/8/2025

 Chief Financial Officer

-Yeah.
-And Sharon, just a couple of points.
-I mean, obviously, this business continues to be great value to the members and potential members.
+Yeah, and Sharon, just a couple points.
+I mean, obviously, this business continues to be a great value to the members and potential members.
 So, you know, we're excited about that.
 We think it fits in well with the current macro environment.
-And to put a finer point on Colleen's information, right during the great financial crisis, you know, strong same club sales growth, we also built our membership and open stores during that time.
+And to put a finer point on Colleen's information, right, during the great financial crisis, you know, strong same-club sales growth.
+We also built our membership in open stores during that time.
 So we feel good about that.
-And look, we think we in this in this kind of environment, we could benefit from a trade down from some of the higher price clubs.
+And look, we think in this kind of environment, we could benefit from a trade down from some of the higher price clubs.

 speaker

 Thank you.
-Our next question comes from the line of John Hayne Bocco from Gaggenheim.
+Our next question comes from the line of John Hainbaco from Guggenheim.
 Please go ahead.

 speaker